 Lifelong Learning Dundee is an independent, not-for-profit organisation developed by former students and tutors of the long-running continuing education classes at the University of Dundee.

-Now, in its third year, Lifelong Learning Dundee is delighted to introduce a new exciting programme of classes taught by qualified tutors at the Dalhousie Building, Old Hawkhill.
+Now, in its third year, Lifelong Learning Dundee is delighted to offer an exciting and expanded programme of classes taught by qualified tutors at the Dalhousie Building, Old Hawkhill.

 Lifelong Learning Dundee aims to: